SQL 2005Allowing Remote Access to SQL Server Express

 SQL Server Surface Area Configuration

-Once Microsoft SQL Server Express Edition has been successfully installed, an icon will appear in the start menu for the SQL Server Surface Area Configuration tool.
-This tool is used to configure services, network protocols and components for SQL Server.
+Once Microsoft SQL Server Express Edition has been installed, an icon appears in the start menu for the SQL Server Surface Area Configuration tool.
+This tool is used to configure services, network protocols and SQL Server components.
 On starting the tool, select the Surface Area Configuration for Services and Connections option to open the configuration dialog box.

 Remote Connection Options